zeravicz/zeravicz.github.io/README.md

-## Still in progress, github pages and codesandbox link will be available upon completion.
+# Still in progress, github pages and codesandbox link will be available upon completion.

 ## Description

-This is my personal resume website template.
-I have placed Tim Baker's react resume template (https://github.com/tbakerx/react-resume-template) inside a create-react-app template then built on top of it to create this.
+This is my portfolio website.
+I have placed
+Tim Baker's react resume template (https://github.com/tbakerx/react-resume-template) inside a create-react-app template then built on top of it to create this.

 ## New Features I've Added (still in progress):